NBA Rumors: Enes Kanter Chose Trail Blazers Over Lakers Because He ‘Had Enough Drama With The Knicks’

-When the New York Knicks bought out his contract, several NBA teams have expressed interest in acquiring veteran center Enes Kanter, including the Los Angeles Lakers.
-After trading Michael Beasley and Ivica Zubac to the Los Angeles Clippers in exchange for Mike Muscala before the February NBA trade deadline, the Lakers have created one roster spot they could use to add a player on the buyout market.
+When the New York Knicks bought out his contract, several NBA teams expressed interest in acquiring veteran center Enes Kanter, including the Los Angeles Lakers.
+After trading Michael Beasley and Ivica Zubac to the Los Angeles Clippers in exchange for Mike Muscala before the February NBA trade deadline, the Lakers created a roster spot that they could use to add a player on the buyout market.
 Unfortunately, instead of joining the Lakers, Kanter decided to sign with the Portland Trail Blazers.

 In a recent interview with JD Shaw of Hoops Rumors, Enes Kanter revealed why he chose the Trail Blazers over the Lakers when he became a free agent.
 Kanter said that he didn’t sign with the Lakers because he “had already enough drama with the Knicks.”